Equine Solutions Catalog Page 22

 Check your local feed stores for the different brands they may be carrying.
 I get mine at our local Farm Co-op.

-I personally for my horses, hydrate whole flax seed in
+I personally for my horses, hydrate whole flax seed in my feed mix.

 The Many Benefits of Flaxseeds a FREE article